HafsaHameed457/F-Info/rqs.md

 ## How to create an event in React?

 To create an event in React, attach an event handler like onClick, onChange, etc., to a JSX element.
 Define the handler function to specify the action when the event is triggered, such as updating state or executing logic.

+## What is a key in React?

+A “key” is a special string attribute you need to include when creating lists of elements in React.
+Keys are used in React to identify which items in the list are changed, updated, or deleted.
+In other words, we can say that keys are used to give an identity to the elements in the lists.

+## Explain the use of render method in React?

+React renders HTML to the web page by using a function called render().
+The purpose of the function is to display the specified HTML code inside the specified HTML element.
+In the render() method, we can read props and state and return our JSX code to the root component of our app.